davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

   b.
 Change `c1` to green, change size to `50`.
   c.
 Change `c2` to red, change size to `75`.
 Then move it down by `50` pixels.
   d.
 Now create a new `CircleDrawer`, called drawer with its second constructor (the one that requires references to two Circles).
 Input `c1` and `c2`.
 The new `CircleDrawer` will now "control" the two circles you've created.
   e.
 Inspect the drawer object on the workbench, and you see that first and second store references.
 Follow the references by double-clicking on the arrows.
 It opens the inspector for the Circles you created!
-Look through the fields to convince yourself that these are the same circles.
+Look through the fields to convince yourself that these are the same circles you just created.
 Close out the inspectors before moving on.

     <img src="figures/drawer2.png" width="300px" border="1px" />